Scouting From Above: Solving Problems and Saving Time with Field Health Imagery

 Chris Naylor, North Carolina Farmer

 Although I haven’t heard a story exactly like Chris’ before, there are many others like it.
-As the Global Marketing Lead for remote sensing at The Climate Corporation, I’ve watched field health imagery reach increased levels of accuracy and precision.
+As the Global Marketing Lead for remote sensing at Climate LLC, I’ve watched field health imagery reach increased levels of accuracy and precision.
 It reminds me of when I bought my first digital camera.
 I remember being amazed that it could take pictures at three megapixels.
 Today, many smartphones offer 12 or better.
 That means these images provide up to four times the data in each picture I take.
 And more data means a clearer picture.

 In the last five years, imagery technology has progressed dramatically.
 The satellite imagery in FieldView has evolved from 30 meters per pixel to six meters per pixel.
 Less land into each pixel equates to more data and clarity.
 These detailed maps enable you to keep an even closer watch on your fields and catch problems you may not otherwise have seen.